vmsh0/wedge/README.md

 The modifier key mechanism is intended for sending capital letters.

 The program supports a subset of the ASCII character set.
-In particular, it handles all alphanumeric characters, plus SPACE, DOT, COMMA and LINE FEED.
+In particular, it handles all alphanumeric characters, plus SPACE, DOT, COMMA, LINE FEED, and CARRIAGE RETURN.
 It doesn't support anything else out of the box as most characters other than the ones mentioned depend on the keyboard layout configured in your terminal/desktop environment.

 There are probably a few more ASCII characters that don't change between keyboard layouts (e.g.
 TAB).
 If these are needed for your application, please update the table and submit a pull request.